Twin Cities Midwifery

 Free Initial Consultation

 Before choosing a midwife, it is important to have an opportunity to ask questions, learn more about the care you will be receiving, and make sure you have found the right fit for you and your family.
 Twin Cities Midwifery offers complimentary hour long consultations just for that purpose.
+Partners and children are always welcome!
 E-mail or call (651-335-1283) to schedule a consultation at your convenience.

 From the moment of birth, mom and baby are not separated, and any newborn checks or procedures can be done with baby in your arms or right next to you.
-Standard newborn procedures, such as vitamin K, erythromycin, and newborn metabolic screening, are all offered and discussed as options.
+Standard newborn procedures are all offered and discussed as options.
+These include options such as vitamin K (injectable or oral), erythromycin, newborn metabolic screening, hearing screening, and critical congenital heart disease (pulse oximeter screening).
 Newborn procedures are routinely delayed until after breastfeeding has been established, unless medically necessary.
 At each of your postpartum visits your midwife will not only be checking on you, but also be checking your baby's vitals, weight, and well-being.

 Since postpartum is usually the time when more questions come up, we expect to see you and talk with you more often.
 The first few weeks of your baby's life is a huge transition for your whole family.
 Twin Cities Midwifery will have helped you prepare for this transition prenatally, and will be right there with you as the experience unfolds.
 Your midwife will call to check in around 12-18 hours after birth, and then stop by for a home visit around 24 hours and 3-4 days.
 Additional postpartum visits are scheduled at 1 week, 2 weeks, and 6 weeks.
 If there are any breastfeeding concerns or other issues, more visits are scheduled as needed.
 From your initial prenatal visit until your final postpartum visit, your midwife will be on call 24 hours a day for you and your baby.